Blogging is an amazing way to provide useful information to the world and can feel very rewarding and fulfilling.

 One of the most popular ways to earn money blogging is through the use of ads.

-Google AdSense is most bloggers favorite choice due to it’s reputation of having the highest paying ads and overall domination in its sector.
+Google AdSense is most bloggers favorite choice due to its reputation of having the highest paying ads and overall domination in its sector for beginners.

 Here are simple goals you can set for your blog: